NLPReViz/emr-vis-web/README.md

     npm start
     ```

-    Some valid examples of this path can be: _"http://localhost:9090/backEndService"_, _"/backEndService"_ etc.
+    Some valid examples of this path include _"http://localhost:9090/backEndService"_, _"/backEndService"_ etc.

     Editing package.json would be a permanent solution while using the `npm config` lets you include the config settings for the current terminal session.